tezock/tezock/README.md

 -->

-Hey!
-I'm Robert, and I'm a current Computer Science student at The University of Texas at Austin.
-I currently have an interest in Backend Development & Distributed Systems, and am actively looking for intern roles in the immediate future in these areas!
+Hey there!
+I'm Robert, and I'm a Computer Science Student at The University of Texas at Austin.

-At the current moment, I'm learning more about Distributed Systems by reading Designing Data Intensive Applications & taking a Cloud Computing class at my school.
+At the current moment, I'm learning more about Distributed Systems by reading Designing Data Intensive Applications.
 [See my current progress & notes/learnings here!](https://docs.google.com/document/d/1h3aq_Ic3waq1mlfTA0s4wpD8YLDrzcP3Eg1sz0bkeJA/edit?usp=sharing)

+> "Excellence is not a destination; it is a continuous journey that never ends."